Check the Ventura College home page for:

 - Bus V17 the MyItLab code is mandatory.
 It makes up more than 50% of your grade.
 If you purchase a used book, you will have to buy the access code from Pearson Publishing.
 Make sure you purchase the correct book!!
 It DOES NOT come with Microsoft Office 2013 software.
 You may do your work in the LRC if you do not have the software.

 In order to avoid being dropped as a "no show", students must pass the online orientation quiz for my course by the deadline listed on the home page of the course.
 It is at the end of the FIRST WEEK of the semester.
 If you did not attend an on-campus course the first week of the semester, you would be dropped.
 The same rule applies to online courses.

-Students on the wait list will be moved into the course in place of students who are not attending.
+Students on the wait list will be moved into the course in place of students who do not attend within three days (they will be dropped).
 Students on the wait list have FULL access to online courses.
 Read everything and take the orientation quizzes!
-You will be added if you complete those tasks.
-Add codes are not distributed to professors until the second week of the semester.
-I assign them to the first five students on the wait list

 REGISTER EARLY!
 Classes are cancelled the week before the Semester starts!

 Online courses offer you a great deal of flexibility; however, they also require good time management skills.
 You must actively participate in the course which means logging in AT LEAST ONCE A WEEK.
 This is a State accreditation requirement.
 Attendance is just as important as completing the assignments.
 You must attend AND complete the work in order to remain in the course.

 Missed attendance due to late registration is counted toward the total number of absences.

 If you are motivated and disciplined, online courses are a perfect match for you.
 Computers are available in the LRC.
 To complete the course, you must have a reliable Internet source and computer.
 You should have basic computer skills: know how to email, upload a file, etc. You will have homework and tests due the second week.